bumble-tech/appyx/documentation/navigation/quick-start.md

 class RootNode(
     buildContext: BuildContext
 ) : ParentNode<NavTarget>(
-    navModel = TODO("We will come back to this in Step 4"), buildContext = buildContext
+    appyxComponent = TODO("We will come back to this in Step 4"), buildContext = buildContext
 ) {
 ```